 - Free up disk space by removing error reports and troubleshooting history older than one month

-- Set the correct system time and synchronize system clock with the time server
+- Set the correct system time and synchronize the system clock with the time server

-In Windows 10/8.1, to run the System Maintenance Troubleshooter.
+Alternatively, in Windows 11/10, to run the System Maintenance Troubleshooter.
 Open Run, type the following and hit Enter:

 %systemroot%\system32\msdt.exe -id MaintenanceDiagnostic